-Objective: This Sub-Fund seeks to increase the value of your investment and to provide income over the recommended holding period.
+Objective: This financial product seeks to increase the value of your investment and to provide income over the recommended holding period.

-Investments: The Sub-Fund mainly invests in a broad range of bonds from around the world as well as money market securities.
-This may include government, corporate or other bonds.

-The Sub-Fund may invest up to 10% of its assets in contingent convertible bonds and may also invest up to 30% of its assets in equities worldwide.
-The Sub-Fund may invest up to 5% of net assets in ABSs and MBSs.

-The Sub-Fund makes use of derivatives to reduce various risks, for efficient portfolio management and as a way to gain exposure (long or short) to various assets, markets or other investment opportunities (including derivatives which focus on credit, equities, interest rates, foreign exchange, and inflation).
+Investments: The Sub-Fund invests mainly in below investment grade bonds from anywhere in the world, including emerging markets.
+The Sub-Fund may also invest in money market securities, and may invest up to 20% in convertible securities, up to 10% in contingent convertible bonds and, on an ancillary basis, in equities.
+The Sub-Fund's investments will mainly be denominated in euro.
+For temporary defensive purposes, the Sub-Fund may invest up to 49% of its assets in cash or in bonds from EU states whose national currency is the euro.
+The Sub-Fund may invest up to 10% of net assets in ABSs and MBSs.
+The Sub-Fund's exposure to Distressed Securities is limited to 15% of its assets.
+The Sub-Fund makes use of derivatives to reduce various risks, for efficient portfolio management and as a way to gain exposure (long or short) to various assets, markets or other investment opportunities (including derivatives which focus on credit, interest rates, and foreign exchange).
+The Sub-Fund may use derivatives to gain exposure to eligible loan indices up to a maximum of 10% of its assets.

-Benchmark: The Sub-Fund is actively managed and uses the 80% Bloomberg Global Aggregate Bond Index; 20% MSCI World Index a posteriori as an indicator for assessing the Sub-Fund's performance and, as regards the performance fee benchmark used by relevant share classes, for calculating the performance fees.
+Benchmark : The Sub-Fund is actively managed and uses the Euro Short Term Rate Index (ESTER) a posteriori as an indicator for assessing the Sub-Fund's performance and, as regards the performance fee benchmark used by relevant share classes, for calculating the performance fees.
 There are no constraints relative to any such Benchmark restraining portfolio construction.

-Management Process: The Sub-Fund integrates Sustainability Factors in its investment process as outlined in more detail in section "Sustainable Investing" of the Prospectus.
-The investment manager uses its own global economic analysis to determine the most attractive asset types and geographical regions, then uses analysis of individual issuers to identify individual securities that offer the best potential gain for the risk involved.
+Management Process : The Sub-Fund integrates Sustainability Factors in its investment process as outlined in more detail in section "Sustainable Investing" of the Prospectus.
+The investment manager uses a combination of market analysis and analysis of individual bond issuers to identify those bonds that appear more creditworthy than their ratings indicate.
 The Sub-Fund seeks to achieve an ESG score of its portfolio greater than that of its investment universe.